cnnrrss/ten-x-coder/frameworks/aws/Kinesis.md

 #### Kinesis Data Analytics

-**Stagger Windows**: A query that aggregates data using keyed time-based windows that open as data arrives.
+**Stagger Windows**: A query that aggregates data using _keyed_ time-based windows that open as data arrives.
 The keys allow for multiple overlapping windows.
 This is the recommended way to aggregate data using time-based windows, because Stagger Windows reduce late or out-of-order data compared to Tumbling windows.

-**Tumbling Windows**: A query that aggregates data using distinct time-based windows that open and close at regular intervals.
+**Tumbling Windows**: A query that aggregates data using _distinct_ time-based windows that open and close at regular intervals.

-**Sliding Windows**: A query that aggregates data continuously, using a fixed time or rowcount interval.
+**Sliding Windows**: A query that aggregates data _continuously_, using a fixed time or rowcount interval.

 **Continuous Query**: query over a stream executes continuously over streaming data.
 Enables scenarios such as ability for applications to query the stream and generate alerts.